AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     -   **No ICP filing records are found for the domain name.**

-        If you want to add your domain name to the WAF instance that is deployed in mainland China, you must complete ICP filing for the domain name.
-Otherwise, an error message is displayed, indicating that the system fails to add the website configurations.
+        If your domain name is protected by a WAF instance in mainland China, you must complete ICP filing for your domain name.
 Complete ICP filing for your domain name.
-For more information, see [ICP filing application overview]().

 ## Manually add website configurations